PELVIC FRACTURE

 Situations and conditions that can cause a pelvic fracture are:

-• High-impact events: Pelvis is a highly stable bone structure.
+- High-impact events: The Pelvis is a highly stable bone structure.
 That is why most pelvic fractures are likely to happen due to high-impact events that usually cause unstable pelvic fractures.

-• Athletic activities: It is not common that someone playing a sport could get a pelvic fracture.
+- Athletic activities: It is not common for someone playing a sport could get a pelvic fracture.
 But if it occurs, it is an avulsion fracture.
 Generally, a pelvic avulsion fracture is a stable fracture.

 Diagnosis